Suwi-inc/WindowsClipSolver/README.md

    </p>

 ## Overview
 This Snipping and Text Extraction is a handy utility designed to make capturing and extracting content from your screen easier.
-Whether you need to capture a screenshot, select a specific area of the screen, or extract text from images, this app has you covered.
+Whether you need to capture a screenshot, select a specific area of the screen, or extract text from images, this app has you covered

 ## Installation Guide
 ### 1. Clone the github repo to your prefered directory using